syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-windows-phone.md

 ---
 title: Working with Windows Phone
 description: This section explains how to load and save PDF document in Windows Phone
-platform: file-formats
+platform: document-processing
 control: PDF
 documentation: UG
 ---

 # Working with Windows Phone

 In your Windows Phone application, please add the required assemblies in order to use Essential PDF.
-[Refer here for assemblies required](/File-Formats/PDF/Assemblies-Required).
+[Refer here for assemblies required](https://help.syncfusion.com/document-processing/pdf/pdf-library/net/assemblies-required).

 ## Loading the document